 - Control: Multiple sessions give you the flexibility to choose the outcome of the session.
 You can make some adjustments during your second session if the first session didn't go as you thought.
 For example, if you feel like certain places do not have enough SMP density, the practitioner can correct that.

 - Good Outcome: The final reason why multiple sessions are important is to make sure that we have a good outcome.
 Many variables affect the skin, so, the follow-ups help the practitioners determine what adjustments need to be made for a better result.

-Can Scalp Micropigmentation Work For Long Hair?
+Scalp Micropigmentation For Long Hair, Can it Work?

 From the information above, you might think that SMP, works only for shorter hair; however, that isn't the case.
 SMP works perfectly for both short and long hair.
 And in this section, we will take a look at some of the use cases of SMP for long hair.

 SMP doesn't only work for bald heads but also, for long hairs.
 It is a hair loss tool that works great for almost every hair type, and it works great for most types of long hair that need to be filled.

 Some long hair conditions that SMP works great for are if you have FUE scars from a hair transplant.
 Or maybe if you have specific spots that need to be filled out (except alopecia areata), SMP treatment would work great for those situations by covering those spots or scars up.
 Also, if you have long hair that is experiencing thinning or maybe if you've lost some volume, an SMP will help you cover that.

 The treatment option available for these types of conditions is a density filling treatment.
 With a density treatment or fill, the practitioner fills your hair with an additional SMP layer to make your hair appear thicker and denser.
 A density treatment makes your long hair look richer, thicker and bridges the contrast gap between your scalp and hair.